tawasta/sale-workflow/sale_order_edit_order_name_in_quotation/README.rst

 this is a wanted behaviour.
 But always ask from an Odoo installation user if this is always wanted!

+Choosing an already existing sale order name is prevented with onchange.

 Configuration
 =============
 No special configuration is required